Steve DeBerg: 1981–1983: Denver Broncos

-1984–1987: Tampa Bay Buccaneers
+1984–1987: Tampa Bay Buccaneers (first stint)

 On April 24, 1984, DeBerg was traded to the Tampa Bay Buccaneers for a fourth-round pick (#89, Randy Robbins) and a 1985 conditional pick who ended up being a second-round selection (#36, Richard Byrd).
 He arrived at the club when Steve Young and Vinny Testaverde (1987) were drafted.

 DeBerg was the central starter for the 1984 Buccaneers, who posted one of the league's more productive offensive attacks when he was the starting quarterback.
 The 1984 Bucs ranked 10th in the league in total offensive yards, and eighth in passing yards.
 DeBerg appeared in all 16 games, starting 13 and winning five of the team's six victories that year.
 He passed for 3,554 yards (the second-best of his career), with 308 completions in 509 attempts (both the second-best of his career) and 19 touchdowns against 18 interceptions.

 He finished high on the NFL leaderboards for the 1984 season in attempts (fourth), completions (fourth), passing yards (seventh), touchdown passes (ninth) and passing yards per game (eighth).
 The Bucs earned their first win of the season with DeBerg coming off the bench, a 21–17 victory against Detroit on September 16 in which he completed 18 of 27 passes (66.7 percent) for 195 yards with two touchdowns and no interceptions.
 It was one of four games that season in which DeBerg's quarterback rating topped 100; the other three were October 7 against Minnesota, October 14 against Detroit, and December 16 against the New York Jets.